dave-shore/dave-shore/README.md

 :shinto_shrine: :shinto_shrine: :shinto_shrine:

-Feel free to reach me out on [LinkedIn](https://www.linkedin.com/in/davide-riva-85053a221)
+Feel free to reach me out on [LinkedIn](https://www.linkedin.com/in/davide-riva-85053a221) and to send suggestions to improve my works at daviderm@protonmail.com

 :crescent_moon: :crescent_moon: :crescent_moon: